YLS_banner_crop_0003_GLC.jpg

 Sarah Weiner

-Sarah Weiner is a Yale Law School graduate.
+Sarah is a Yale Law School graduate.
 Previously, Sarah worked as a Program Coordinator and Research Assistant for the Project on Nuclear Issues at the Center for Strategic and International Studies in Washington, DC.
 Sarah received her undergraduate degree in political science with highest distinction from the University of California, Berkeley, where she also competed as a nationally-ranked policy debater.

 Alyssa Yamamoto